 List of Hockey Skills

-Hockey is a sport very similar to soccer in many ways.
-The unique aspect of hockey is that it takes place on an ice rink, forcing players to know how to skate.
-It also uses the most unique types of equipment when it comes to professional sports.
+Hockey is a unique sport because it takes place on an ice rink, forcing players to know how to skate.
+It also uses specialized equipment and padding.
 The list below will show the most basic skills needed in order to become a good hockey player.

-It becomes virtually impossible to play the sport of ice hockey if you do not know how to skate.
-If you are just beginning, it is important to get skating lessons and wait before joining a hockey team.
-Learning how to skate forward, backward, and changing directions quickly can take some time, which is why most hockey players start at a young age.
+It is virtually impossible to play the sport of ice hockey if you do not know how to ice skate well.
+If you are just beginning, it is important to get skating lessons and become comfortable on the ice before joining a hockey team.
+Learning how to skate forward and backward and change directions quickly can take some time, which is why most hockey players start at a young age.

-Included in the art of skating, you must know how to stop quickly without falling.
-This will help you not collide with players during a game as well as get where you need to go quickly.
+In order to master skating, you must know how to stop quickly without falling.
+This will help you avoid collisions with players during a game and get you where you need to go quickly.
 Being able to stop on a dime allows you to create separation from any players defending you or stay with an opponent that you are tasked with defending.
 It will also stop you from running into the boards or another player, which could result in injury.

-Passing in hockey is important because you are not always passing to a physical player.
-Sometimes you have to pass the puck against the boards or down to the other side of the ice so that the opponent cannot reach it.
+Passing in hockey is difficult to master because you are not always passing directly to a teammate.
+Sometimes you have to indirectly pass the puck against the boards or place it in front of your teammate so that the opponent cannot reach it.
 There are two main types of passes; a regular pass and a saucer pass.
 A regular pass will stay on the ice, while a saucer pass is elevated to avoid obstacles such as opponents’ sticks and bodies.
 It is important to be proficient in both in order to play hockey well, though most beginners stick to regular passes.

-This is important in order to protect the puck from opponents.
+Stickhandling is an important skill for protecting the puck from opponents.
 Good stickhandlers can weave around defenders without losing control of the puck.
 Stickhandling includes using dekes, which are special moves designed to escape defenders.
 Stickhandling is similar to dribbling in basketball while deking is similar to juking in football.
 Some players even have dekes named after them because they created and perfected that move.
 Probably the most famous example is “The Datsyuk,” named after Red Wings’ legendary stickhandler Pavel Datsyuk.